fengrujie0721/Deploy-Pet_Pals-to-Heroku/README.md

 4.Create the Heroku App

 Sign up a Heroku account and create a new app.
 In the deployment method, select GitHub and connect to Pet_Pals repo.
 Navigate to Manual deploy and click deploy Branch.
 Navigate to Resources, search Heroku Postgres, click Provision.
+A URI is created in Settings--View Credentials.
+Heroku will automaticlly assign this URI string to the Database_url environment variable that is used within app.py.